karmaking/OBP-API/comprehensive_documentation.md

 **Status:** In Active Development

 **Overview:**
-OBP-API-II represents the next generation of the Open Bank Project API, currently under development to address performance, scalability, and modern architecture requirements.

-**Key Improvements:**

-- **Enhanced Performance:** Optimized data access patterns and caching strategies
-- **Modern Architecture:** Updated to latest Scala and Lift framework versions
-- **Improved Security:** Enhanced authentication and authorization mechanisms
-- **Better Modularity:** Refactored codebase for easier maintenance and extension
-- **API Evolution:** Backward-compatible improvements to existing endpoints
+OBP-API-II is a leaner tech stack for future Open Bank Project API versions with less dependencies.

+**Purpose:**

+- **Aim:** Reduce the dependencies on Liftweb and Jetty.

 **Development Focus:**

-- Performance optimization for high-volume environments
-- Enhanced connector architecture for easier integration
-- Improved testing framework and coverage
-- Modern development tooling support (ZED IDE, etc.)
-- Better documentation and developer experience
+- Usage of OBP Scala Library

 **Migration Path:**

-- Full backward compatibility with existing OBP-API deployments
-- Gradual migration strategy for production environments
-- Parallel deployment support during transition period
+- Use OBP Dispatch to route between endpoints served by OBP-API and OBP-API-II (both stacks return Resource Docs so dispatch can discover and route)

 **Repository:**

 - GitHub: `OBP-API-II` (development branch)
-- Based on OBP-API with significant architectural improvements

 #### OBP-Dispatch (API Gateway/Proxy)

 **Status:** Experimental/Beta

 **Overview:**
 OBP-Dispatch is a lightweight proxy/gateway service designed to route requests to different OBP API backends.
-It enables advanced deployment architectures including multi-region, multi-version, and A/B testing scenarios.
+It is designed to route traffic to OBP-API or OBP-API-II or OBP-Trading instances.

 **Key Features:**

-- **Request Routing:** Intelligent routing based on configurable rules
+- **Request Routing:** Intelligent routing based on configurable rules and discovery
-- **Load Balancing:** Distribute traffic across multiple OBP-API instances
-- **Version Management:** Route requests to different API versions
-- **Multi-Backend Support:** Connect to multiple OBP-API deployments
-- **Minimal Overhead:** Lightweight proxy with low latency

 **Use Cases:**

-1. **Multi-Region Deployment:**
-   - Route users to geographically closest API instance
-   - Implement disaster recovery and failover

-2. **API Version Management:**
+1. **API Version Management:**
-   - Gradual rollout of new API versions
+   - Gradual rollout of new API versions on different code bases.
-   - A/B testing of new features
-   - Canary deployments

-3. **Bank Separation:**
-   - Route different banks to different backend instances
-   - Implement data isolation at infrastructure level

-4. **Development/Testing:**
-   - Route test traffic to sandbox environments
-   - Separate production and development traffic

 **Architecture:**